Barbara Roberts - Mississippi's Best Community Newspaper

 Mrs. Roberts is preceded in death by her husband, James Donald Roberts, and her daughter Cynthia Renee Roberts.

-Ms. Roberts is survived by her grandson James Howard and her sister Rebecca Pierce.
+Mrs. Roberts is survived by her grandson James Howard and her sister Rebecca Pierce.

 Online condolences may be sent to the family at lairdfh.com.